by Pastor Tim Burt

 One afternoon, my doorbell rang.
-There at the door was a young man whom I loved like a son.
-Years prior to this, he had been serving on a team in one of my large men’s groups—a leadership breakfast of about 250 to 300 men.
+There at my door was a young man who had become special to me.
+He was on one of the serving teams of my monthly leadership breakfast of about 250 men.
 He had started a business and had asked if I would mentor him.
 I told him that my schedule did not allow me the time for personal mentoring but that if he stayed involved in a few areas of ministry with me, he would be able to see how I executed leadership and learn many things that would help him.
-Beyond that, I did manage to create a few opportunities to personally talk and help him from time to time.
+As it turned out, I did manage to create a few opportunities to personally meet, talk, and help him from time-to-time.
 He wanted to be mentored in areas of biblical leadership, business, and integrity.
 He was always a deeply respectful, appreciative, and honoring type person.

 Overtime, he became very successful in his business, and became a great husband, father, and leader.
 As far as I was concerned, his business was one of the best around for what they did.
-I had hired his company on a few occasions for work I needed done and they had always done a wonderful job.
+I had hired his company on a few occasions for work I needed done and their work was always excellent.

-So anyway, here he was at my door and I didn’t know why.
-He proceeded to tell me how much my influence on his life had helped him become who he was, and how appreciative he was.
+So anyway, here he was at my door, yet I didn’t know why.
+He proceeded to tell me how much my influence on his life had helped him become who he was, and how appreciative he was for my help.
 He wanted to do something truly significant to show me his appreciation.
-He proceeded to give me a watch that was beautiful and had very great value.
+I assured him that his words were gracious and kind, greatly appreciated.
+I needed nothing more.
+He proceeded to give me a gift—a watch that was beautiful and had great value.
 I was astounded!
-As beautiful as the watch was, the thought and his heart behind it was to this day, one of the most meaningful gifts I’ve ever received.
-And again, that being so because of his heart, not the value of the watch.
-I’ve tried to influence and help others throughout my Christian life.
-I have never looked for anything back.
-Now, without being offensive, let me say that men typically aren’t very good at showing or expressing appreciation—especially in any kind of meaningful way.
-This man and this act of appreciation and kindness was one of those few exceptions.
+As valuable as the watch was, it was the thought and his heart behind it that made it one of the most meaningful gifts of appreciation I’ve ever received.
+But to be honest, it cost him a significant amount of money.
+And to him, that was the point.
+He wanted his appreciation to be more than just words.

-I have written this to say that there are people around you that make consistent personal sacrifices behind the scenes of your life.
-They do so to make your life better and to be a touch of God’s love in your life.
+So why am I telling you this today?
+I have written this to say that there are people around you who make consistent personal sacrifices to make your life better—to be a touch of God’s love in your life.
 Do you know who they are?
 Have you thought about but not taken the time to let them know you appreciate their effort?
 You want to do so!
 You know why?
-Because when you do, your acknowledgement of it makes what they do greater and more valuable to you.
-It also encourages them that the extra sacrificial effort they make is appreciated.
-It strengthens them to keep being a blessing.
+Because an attitude of graditude will enrich your life and shape you into a better person.
+Forget how that would happen.
+Just know that its true.
+Walk it out and experience it for yourself.
+When you become one who notices and appreciate the efforts of others, it increases the valuable of what they do for you.
+It also encourages them that the sacrificial effort they make is appreciated.
+It strengthens and energizes them to keep on being a blessing.
 If you don’t think this is true, go read how Jesus wasn’t honored or appreciated in his own home town and consequently could do no mighty miracles.
 Appreciation is not just for others.
-It strengthens your own faith and character!
+It strengthens and shapes your own faith and character!
 So go for it!
-Thank and appreciate someone who should be thanked and you’ll be blessed!
+Thank and appreciate someone who’s blessing your life.
+Make it a core value in your life.
+Do this and your life will become even richer than it is now!

 1 Thessalonians 5:12 (Message Bible) “And now, friends, we ask you to honor those who work so hard for you, who have been given the responsibility of urging and guiding you along in your obedience.
 Overwhelm them with appreciation and love!”